 Self-improving agents are not a research problem.
 They are a plumbing problem.
 The agents in production today that stay sharp are not running clever architectures.
 They are running boring, well-instrumented feedback loops.
 An audit log with the right schema.
 A tuner on a weekly schedule.
 A human at the gate.
 Eight weeks.

-There is a counterpoint worth naming, because it is the failure mode this article does not solve.
+There is a counterpoint worth naming, because it is the failure mode this architecture does not solve.
 The loop assumes the underlying task is stable.
 If your business logic shifts every quarter — pricing rules, compliance rewrites, product catalog churn — automated threshold tuning will mask the need for a real architecture revision.
 The agent will converge beautifully on a target that is no longer the target.
-Treat the loop as a precision tool for a stable domain.
+The loop is a precision tool for a stable domain.
 It is not a substitute for rethinking a misaligned system.

 The team is already producing the calibration data.
 The infrastructure to use it is the work.